aws-amplify/amplify-js/docs/media/interactions_guide.md

 ## Installation and Configuration

-Please refer to [AWS Amplify Installation Guide]({%if jekyll.environment == 'production'%}{{site.amplify.baseurl}}{%endif%}/media/install_n_config) for general setup.
+Please refer to [AWS Amplify JavaScript Installation Guide]({%if jekyll.environment == 'production'%}{{site.amplify.baseurl}}{%endif%}/media/install_n_config) for general setup.
 In this guide, you will learn about how you can and integrate a conversational bot that you have created in the previous step.

 ### Automated Setup